keithbuhler/keithbuhler.github.io/_posts/2017-09-14-lomachenko.md

 Breathtaking stuff.

+Lomachenko described his approach in artistic terms:

+> I try to paint in the ring.
+I want to show fans in one fight you can do everything.
+You can throw punches, throw combinations, you can defend, you can move, feint your opponent, [all] the tricks.

-Add to that that he is a Christian who is apparently pious and humble.
-He knows his talent, but pays full respect to his trainer: his father, Lomachenko Sr. Asked whether he models his style after any of the greats of the past, he said: "No. I use the style invented by my father."
+Add to all that, he is a humble guy, a Christian who is apparently pious.
+Of course he knows his talent, but he doesn't live out the egotistical trend that a lot of American athletes aim for.
+For example, he gives full credit for his excellnce to his trainer: his father, Lomachenko Sr.

+Asked whether he models his style after any of the greats of the past, he said: "No. I use the style invented by my father."

 Have you seen Lomachenko?
 What do you make of him?